APPEALING SECTIONs B & F (Contents) of an ehcp

 Add a chronological list of all the documents enclosed

-Make scans/photocopies of your appeal bundle, keep the originals for your records
+Make scans/photocopies of your appeal, keep the originals for your records

-Register your appeal: submit a COPY of your bundle to the SEND Tribunal
+Register your appeal: submit a COPY of your appeal to the SEND Tribunal

 Submit any further evidence that is relevant up until the evidence deadline